Founder, The Vegan Society (UK)

 The word ‘vegan’ represents the principles of nonviolence, sociological consciousness, and empathy without restriction or caveat.
 It is a word we have rallied around, as a tangible handle for a broad and inclusive perspective.
 It signifies both the beginning of our activism and the conclusion we work toward.

-Donald Watson’s legacy extends beyond providing a name for our movement, but creating the term ‘vegan’ is certainly one of the most salient and perhaps widest reaching of his contributions.
 Though it may be difficult to cite a definitive forebear in a philosophy whose values and ethics have been implicit in every peaceful movement that has embraced nonviolence, the vegans of today and tomorrow can look to Watson as a major catalyst for the formation and proliferation of our principles.

 Watson grew up, as many still do, amongst family and neighbors who regularly consumed animal products and regarded the practice as a fact of life, in which routine and ubiquity elided the sentience and suffering of animals.
 In a 2003 interview with George D. Rodger, he recalls visiting an uncle’s farm and learning about the ‘purpose’ assigned to each species of animal who resided there: